ShoYamanishi/WebAssemblyNumericalComputing/README.md

 which render stunningly beautiful animating graphics, and this project does not have to cover it.
 The latter is not a realistic use case on the web browser.

-In general, for the other types of computations on GPU, the problem sizes must be significantly to be able to amortize the overhead of the GPU invokation and take advantage of its parallelism, and the time taken for the computation, either by CPU or GPU will be too long (in seconds and minutes) to be useful for the interactive applications.
+In general, for the other types of computations on GPU, the problem sizes must be significantly large enough to be able to amortize the overhead of the GPU invokation and take advantage of its parallelism, and for those large problem sizes, the time taken for the computation, either by CPU or GPU will be too long (in seconds and minutes) to be useful for the interactive applications.

 If you are interestedin the numerical computing on Mac and iOS devices, please check my sister project [AppleNumericalComputing on Github](https://github.com/ShoYamanishi/AppleNumericalComputing).
 It utilizes Accelerate framework and Metal (GPU) compute shaders, as well as Arm NEON SIMD, and CPU multi-threadding.

-# Topics
+# C++ Implementations

 ### Memory Copy
 This is a simple copy of the content of a region in memory to another non-overlapping region.